 So most housesits involve care for pets in their own home.
-You may be looking after dogs or cats, you may be bird sitting or even Guinea pig sitting.
+It is one of the most popular responsibilities of a house sitter.
+You may be looking for dog sitting, caring for cats, you may be bird sitting or even Guinea pig sitting.

-The care and well being of the pets is the responsibility of the housesitter while the pet owner is away.
+The care and well being of the pets is often core to the housesit requirements and one of the responsibilities of a house sitter while in the pet owners absence.
 In summary, that means housesitters are responsible for feeding routines, exercise routines and grooming.
 All these activities form part of what you might be asked to do to care for the pet.

-Some housesitters specialise in particular pets as either dogsitters or catsitters etc. Some even state on their public profile whether they prefer or have more experience with particular pets.
+Some housesitters specialise in particular pets as either dog sitters or catsitters etc. Some even state on their public profile if they have more experience with particular pets.
 Alternatively they may state if they are general all rounders and have cared for lots of pets.

 Some housesitters are active in housesitting because they love the active holidays and animals.
-They may state in their profile prefer to stay in homes and live with and car for the resident pets rather stay in anonymous hotels or hostels.
-It can really enhance the experience of a new location to stay in a neighbourhood, and live like a local.
+They may state in their profile that they like to stay in homes and care for resident pets rather stay in anonymous hotels or hostels. it is a great way to travel affordably, and they can use their experience in a working holiday.

 You can also ask them to care for your property including basic garden upkeep.
 If there is a garden but no regular gardener then housesitters usually tidy the garden, and mow the lawn.
 You may be asked to plant out seedlings so as not to delay growing season in the garden while the homeowner is away.

 If feeding and exercising pets they need to be mindful and manage pet food supplies and cleaning around the pet.